 Frosts & Sharp Cold Spells: Spears are distorted by extreme cold weather and will simply not emerge with the tips below the surface until the weather warms up.
 Cloches and fleece will protect only from light frosts.

 Slugs and Snails: These eat young shoot tips.
 Remove with bait or organic methods when they are active at night and during rain.

-Violet Root Rot: A problem if the roots are too shallowly planted but not an issue if this aspect of growing is managed properly.
+Violet Root Rot: A problem when the roots are too shallow.
+It is not an issue if asparagus is planted deeply and their growth is managed properly.